leibylucw/spot-keys/README.md

 # spot-keys
-An applet to define global Spotify keyboard shortcuts for screen reader users
+An app to define global Spotify keyboard shortcuts for screen reader users

 ## Setup and Quickstart
 ### Install System Dependencies